MedicodiBiscotti/biscottihud/README.md

 This is HUD is greatly inspired by **BroeselHUD**, **e.v.e HUD**, and **7HUD**.
 Thank you to all those people for making awesome HUDs and for making the code so readily available so that we all can learn how to realize our own ideas.

-There is an alternate colouring for full Über Charge that was taken from **RaysFireHUD**.
+There is an alternate colouring for full Über Charge that was taken from **SlinFireHUD**.
 The Engineer buildings panel is HUGELY inspired by **e.v.e HUD** but tweaked and altered to my liking.

 I took the RED and BLU buttons on the loadout screen from Ray (I think).